Blastocystis hominis infection

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.

-For blastocystis, some basic questions to ask your doctor include:
+For blastocystis infection, some basic questions to ask your doctor include:

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment.

 If no oral rehydration solutions are available, you can make your own by combining 1 quart (about 1 liter) of bottled or boiled water with 6 level teaspoons (about 30 milliliters) of table sugar and 1/2 level teaspoon (about 2.5 milliliters) of table salt.

 Anti-diarrheal medications aren't generally recommended, because they can make some diarrheal illnesses worse.